hupe13/extensions-leaflet-map-github/readme.md

 <b>Apropos GDPR/DSGVO</b>
 </summary>

-* If you need a plugin for this try [DSGVO/GDPR Snippet for Extensions for Leaflet Map](https://github.com/hupe13/extensions-leaflet-map-dsgvo).
+* If you need a plugin for this try [DSGVO snippet for Leaflet Map and its Extensions](https://wordpress.org/plugins/dsgvo-leaflet-map/).
 * If you use [Complianz | GDPR/CCPA Cookie Consent](https://wordpress.org/plugins/complianz-gdpr/) see [here](https://complianz.io/leaflet-maps/).
 </details>
 </p>